Zhuravl/AgilitesTestTask/README.md

 # AgilitesTestTask
-This is repository with test task of Agilites
+This is repository with a test task from Agilites

-To start test execution install [Maven](https://maven.apache.org/download.cgi) and run the following command from the project root directory:
+To see Allure Report install [Maven](https://maven.apache.org/download.cgi) and perform following steps from the project root directory:
 ```
-$ mvn test
+$ mvn clean test
+$ mvn site
+$ mvn jetty:run
 ```
+After that open `http://localhost:8080` in your browser.